This recipe for Copycat Starbucks Egg Bites mimics the delicious egg bites sold at Starbucks.

 How to make Copycat Starbucks Egg Bites:

 This is a very easy recipe!
-You’ll need a muffin tin (this one is my favorite).
+You’ll need a regular-sized muffin tin (this one is my favorite).
 And you’ll spray 6 cups of the muffin tin with nonstick spray.
+(Note: you may have enough for more than 6).
 Eggs are whisked together with Swiss cheese, cottage cheese and a little salt and pepper.
-Then the egg mixture is divided between the 6 muffin cups.
+Readers have (highly) suggested putting the mixture in a blender to really get the cottage cheese blended in– it’s a little more fluffy that way.
+I’d probably blend in the blender with the eggs and cottage cheese and then stir in the cheese after blending.
+Then the egg mixture is divided between the 6 (or more) muffin cups.
+Fill the cups 1/2-full since you will want room for them to expand while baking.
 Before baking, you’ll top each one with cooked, crumbled bacon.
 They bake in the oven for 30 minutes.

 Try making different variations of egg bites.
 Ham and cheese are a good combo.
 Use all vegetables.
 Try cheddar or another cheese in place of the Swiss cheese.
 Be creative… the possibilities are endless!

 How do these compare to real Starbucks Egg Bites?